orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     check.

 * ebuild license rules:
-  - All .ebuilds must be GPL2 only or have a GPL2 compatible license header.
+  - All `.ebuild`s must be GPL2 only or have a GPL2 compatible license header.
   - You may add your name to the license header, or AUTHORS.md of the root of the overlay, or remain anonymous.
   - Attach custom licenses to the license folder.